froster04/Godot-Pong/README.md

 # Godot-Pong
-Another pong name with some extra spice (Lights 2D)
+Another pong game with some extra spice (Lights 2D)